CadetInvest Financial Assistance

 If applying for an academic scholarship, be enrolled in a full-time (as determined by the school) course of study during the academic year for which the scholarship is awarded.

-Apply via the e-Services Scholarship module when the application window opens.
+Apply via the e-Services "CadetInvest" module.
 A link is available on the Application Procedures page of this website.

 Read the important information on calculating a GPA.

 Scholarship recipient announcements occur in March.
-Program selectee announcements occur year-around.
+Program conditional acceptance, enrollee and waitlist announcements occur year-round.

-Finalist can review their instructions on the Scholarship Finalist Instructions page of this website.
+Finalists can review their instructions on the CadetInvest Finalist Instructions page of this website.

-Only those members who are selected for scholarships will need to provide official school transcripts and other supporting documents to validate information they provided in their application.
+Only those members who are selected for scholarships or programs will need to provide official school transcripts and other supporting documents to validate the information they provided in their application.

 Congratulations Scholarships Recipients!